braidpool/braidpool/docs/braid_consensus.md

 where the index $i$ ranges over all beads within the time window $T$, and the index $p$ ranges over parents to this bead.

 FIXME is $a$ correct in the last formula?
+Should be median solve time.

 #### Difficulty Discussion